joewardperalta/full-stack-wiki/notes/html/01-introduction.md

 - Anchor tag `<a>` creates a hyperlink
 - Hypertext Reference `href` contains the destination to a page, site, file, or section

-The hyper in HTML comes from its ability to embed links inside content.
-This is what makes the web an interconnected hypertext documents.
+The 'Hyper' in HTML comes from its ability to embed links inside content.
+This is what makes the web a network of interconnected hypertext documents.

 ---